 The end result is a powerful, intuitive layout.
 The chart adapts nicely to new data, and the view changes are carefully choreographed so you always see the latest changes.

-All of this new behavior comes ready to go out of the box with ReGraph 2.0.
-There are no extra settings required, just throw your data at ReGraph and get started finding insight.
+This behavior comes ready to go out of the box with our toolkits.
+There are no extra settings required, just throw your data at ReGraph or KeyLines and get started finding insight.

 If you’d like to see the power of adaptive layouts, and all the other graph visualization and analysis functionality in our toolkits, request a free trial to get started.